Looking Closely at the Growth Curve for MoneyGram International Inc. (MGI)

 MGI’s Market Performance

-MGI stocks went down by -3.68% for the week, with a monthly jump of 27.78% and a quarterly performance of -7.44%, while its annual performance rate touched 25.87%.
-The volatility ratio for the week stands at 5.18% while the volatility levels for the past 30 days are set at 7.11% for MoneyGram International Inc..
-The simple moving average for the period of the last 20 days is 7.11% for MGI stocks with a simple moving average of -7.24% for the last 200 days.
+MGI stocks went up by 3.95% for the week, with a monthly jump of 31.72% and a quarterly performance of -3.07%, while its annual performance rate touched 44.37%.
+The volatility ratio for the week stands at 4.27% while the volatility levels for the past 30 days are set at 6.63% for MoneyGram International Inc..
+The simple moving average for the period of the last 20 days is 5.55% for MGI stocks with a simple moving average of -3.61% for the last 200 days.

 Analysts’ Opinion of MGI